Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Implementation with BDDs

-In our method we use BDDs to represent indicator functions $\1_{\X_j}(x)$.
+In our method we use BDDs to represent indicator functions~$\1_{\X_j}(x)$.
 In order to obtain a viable implementation, the BDD size w.r.t.\ the number of variables needs to be moderate.
-On the one hand, there exist linear constraints whose corresponding BDD size is exponential irrespective of the variable order~\cite[Theorem 10]{abio2012new},~\cite[Theorem B, Theorem K]{knuth2011art}.
+On the one hand, there exist linear constraints whose corresponding BDD size is exponential irrespective of the variable order~\cite{abio2012new,knuth2011art}.
 On the other hand, there exist polynomial upper bounds on the size of the BDD representation for many commonly encountered constraints.
-These include cardinality constraints, constraints with bounded coefficients and many others~\cite[p.\ 213ff]{knuth2011art},~\cite{wegener2000branching}.
+These include cardinality constraints, constraints with bounded coefficients and many others~\cite{wegener2000branching,knuth2011art}.
 See Figure~\ref{fig:bdd} for an example where $\X$ is defined by a cardinality constraint which has size linear in the number of variables.
-For general inequalities there exist lifting techniques utilizing a coefficient splitting that result in multiple BDDs with overall polynomial size~\cite[Corollary 15]{abio2012new}.
+For general inequalities there exist lifting techniques utilizing a coefficient splitting that result in multiple BDDs with overall polynomial size~\cite{abio2012new}.
 Hence, the Lagrangean decomposition can be chosen such that the overall size of the BDD representation is polynomial.
-In most structured prediction problems and in particular in the ones we solve in Section~\ref{sec:experiments} the coefficients in the constraint matrix are bounded by a small constant.
-In this case~\cite{knuth2011art} guarantees BDDs of moderate size and we do not need the advanced techniques of~\cite{abio2012new}.
+In most structured prediction problems and in particular in the ones we solve in our experiments the coefficients in the constraint matrix are bounded by a small constant.
+In this case~\citet{knuth2011art} guarantees BDDs of moderate size and we do not need the advanced techniques of~\citet{abio2012new}.

+In order to transform linear inequalities into BDDs, we implement the efficient approach of~\citet{Behle2007,behle2008threshold}, which is generalized by \citet{enumerative_branching_serra_2020}.
+Our implementation generates a BDD for a given linear inequality in time $\mathcal O(N \log W)$, where $N$ is the number of nodes and $W$ is the maximal width of any layer in the BDD representation.

-The representation of $\1_{\X_j}$ as BDDs comes with the advantage that the min-marginals w.r.t.\ $\X_j$ can be computed by dynamic programming (shortest path search) in the BDD.
-In fact, every forward, respectively backward pass of Algorithm~\ref{alg:min-marginal-averaging} requires traversing all BDDs only once to compute all min-marginals, as intermediate results from previous iterations can be reused.
-We describe this procedure and the necessary update steps below.
+The representation of $\1_{\X_j}$ as BDDs comes with the advantage that the min-marginals w.r.t.\ $\X_j$ can be computed by dynamic programming (shortest path search) in the associated BDD with appropriate arc costs.
+In fact, each forward and backward pass of Algorithm~\ref{alg:min-marginal-averaging} requires traversing all BDDs only once to compute all min-marginals, as intermediate results from previous iterations can be reused.
+We detail the update steps of this procedure below.